wookey-project/ewok-kernel/doc/perms_internals.rst

 As shown in :ref:`Ewok permissions API <ewok-perm>`, permissions are based on a tree hierarchy.

-Permissions are splitted into two main categories:
+Permissions are split into two main categories:

-   * ressources access permissions
+   * resources access permissions
    * communication access permissions

-ressource access permissions memory model
+Resource access permissions memory model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ressource access permissions correspond to all permissions associated to an access to a hardware ressource (core timeslot, device, current cycle count, etc.).
+Resource access permissions correspond to all permissions associated to an access to a hardware resource (core timeslot, device, current cycle count, etc.).

-In order to optimize ressources access permissions check at runtime, they are mapped as a *ressource permission register*, for each application.
-This ressource permission register works in the same way as any hardware register, with bit fields and masks.
+In order to optimize resources access permissions check at runtime, they are mapped as a *resource permission register*, for each application.
+This resource permission register works the same way as any hardware register, with bit fields and masks.

-The C implementation of such permission check is not easy as C doesn't manage easily bitfields, but Ada is clearly efficient for such a check.
+The C implementation of such permissions check is not easy as C does not easily manage bitfields, but Ada is clearly more efficient for such checks.

-The ressource permission register is 32bits length and has the following mapping:
+The resource permission register is 32-bit long and has the following mapping:

 .. image:: img/perm_reg-0.png
    :width: 500 px